hypo69/hypo/pytest/gemini - set 4/en/src/utils/pdf.md

 * **Replace Placeholders:**  Replace the placeholder comments (`# ...`) in the `except` blocks of the original `save_pdf_*` methods with your actual error handling code.

-* **Actual Logging:**  Adapt the mocking to your actual logging implementation if different than the one demonstrated here.
+* **Actual Logging:**  Adapt the mocking to your actual logging implementation if different than the one demonStarted here.

 * **`requirements.txt`:** Consider adding the dependencies for the libraries used (`pdfkit`, `fpdf`, `weasyprint`, `xhtml2pdf`, `reportlab`) to your `requirements.txt` file for correct installation.